Elliptically Distributed Lozenge Tilings of a Hexagon: Distributions and transition probabilities

-\begin{remark} The above distribution is what was called in the Introduction the discrete elliptic Selberg density.
+\begin{Remark} The above distribution is what was called in the Introduction the discrete elliptic Selberg density.
 That is to say,

-where $\lambda \in m^n$ ($m=S+N-1,n=N$) and $\lambda_i+N-i = x_{N+1-i}$ (to account for the fact that $x_1<x_2<...<x_N$ whereas partitions are always listed in non-increasing order).
-The particle-hole involution invoked in Proposition \ref{L_t} then takes the following form.
-If $\lambda_p$ is the partition associated to the particle positions (at time $t$) via the above equation and $\lambda_h$ is the partition associated to the whole positions at the same time (in the case above, there are $S$ holes), then
+where $\lambda \in m^n$ ($m=S+N-1,n=N$) and $\lambda_i+N-i = x_{N+1-i}$ (to account for the fact that $x_1<x_2<\dots <x_N$ whereas parts of partitions are always non-increasing order).
+The particle--hole involution invoked in Proposition~\ref{L_t} then takes the following form: if $\lambda_p$ is the partition associated to the particle positions (at time $t$) via the above equation and $\lambda_h$ is the partition associated to the whole positions at the same time (in the case above, there are~$S$ holes), then

-where $\lambda^c$ denotes the complemented partition corresponding to $\lambda \in m^n$ ($\lambda^c_i = m-\lambda_{n+1-i}$) and $\lambda'$ denotes the dual (transposed) partition ($\lambda_i' =$ number of parts of $\lambda$ that are $\geq i$).
-The fact that both probabilities (in terms of holes and in terms of particles) are $\Delta$-symbols can be observed directly as shown in Proposition \ref{L_t} or using the following relations appearing in \cite{BCn}:
+where $\lambda^c$ denotes the complemented partition corresponding to $\lambda \in m^n$ ($\lambda^c_i = m-\lambda_{n+1-i}$) and~$\lambda'$ denotes the dual (transposed) partition ($\lambda_i' =$ number of parts of $\lambda$ that are $\geq i$).
+The fact that both probabilities (in terms of holes and in terms of particles) are $\Delta$-symbols can be observed directly as shown in Proposition~\ref{L_t} or using the following relations appearing in~\cite{BCn}

-\end{remark}
+\end{Remark}

-We will for brevity denote the measure described in Theorem \eqref{thmtline} by $\rho_{S,t}$ (note it also depends on $N,T,v_1,v_2,p,q$, but it is the dependence on $S$ and $t$ that will be of most interest to us).
+We will for brevity denote the measure described in Theorem~\eqref{thmtline} by $\rho_{S,t}$ (note it also depends on $N$, $T$, $v_1$, $v_2$, $p$, $q$, but it is the dependence on~$S$ and~$t$ that will be of most interest to us).
 Observe we can transform the factor

 appearing in the univariate product of the above probability into something proportional to